rakitaj/crafting/notes/chapter-01.md

 ## Challenge 3
 For C make "Hello, world!" and a doubly-linked list.
 Use heap allocated strings.
 Make functions to insert, find, and delete items from it.
 Test it :D

+This is done!
+The code is in the prework folder at the root.